lGnan-hub/News-aggregator/README.md

 # Python News Aggregator

 ## Overview
 This Python News Aggregator is a web scraping project that gathers news headlines from various sources and presents them in a centralized platform.
-It utilizes the BeautifulSoup library to extract headline information from different news websites and aggregates them into one location.
+It utilizes the BeautifulSoup library to extract headline information from different news articles and aggregates them into one document.

 ## Features
 - **Web Scraping**: Utilizes BeautifulSoup to scrape news headlines from multiple websites.